 Despite all the achievements of modern medicine, liver diseases are sometimes not treatable.
 Sometimes, with serious pathologies, the liver simply ceases to function, and it is impossible to reverse this process.
 In such situations, the only way out is a liver transplant.
 Let’s talk about Liver Transplant.

 A liver transplant is a surgical procedure that removes a diseased liver and replaces it with a healthy liver from a donor.
 Most livers are obtained from deceased donors, though it is possible to obtain a healthy liver part from a living donor too.
 Liver transplant is usually a last attempt to rescue critically ill patients.

-Living donor for liver transplant: Patients with end-stage liver disease may receive a segment of liver from a healthy living donor.
+Patients with end-stage liver disease may receive a segment of a liver from a healthy living donor.
 Both donor and recipient liver segments eventually grow to their normal sizes in a few weeks.